Lotus-King-Research/BDRC/README.md

 ## Description

 [BDRC's Library](https://library.bdrc.io/) provides access to over 15,000,000 scanned pages, catalogs and etexts from across the Buddhist world.
-The data includes reach meta-information for texts.
+The data includes reach meta-information for texts. **BDRC-API** is an easy-to-use API wrapper for BDRC data.

 ## Owner